cyanel-it/tp-webdev-front/README.md

 Need inspiration?
 See step2 directory in this repository

-## Step 3 - Implement the search form

-Now let's put peaces together.
+> Now let's put peaces together.
 Let's begin to make things dynamic by implementing the first request in HMTL/JavaScript

+# Step 3a - Implement the search form

+## Goal

+Fill department list of a HTML select

-### Expected result
+## Expected result

 - Make the departments list dynamic (fill select with option with javascript)
-- Create the search URL to run when user click on search (addEventListener and document.querySelector)
-- Run the request (provided getJsondata function in get_data.js)
-- The result is displayed in the JavaScript console in a raw format

-### Tips & help
+## Tips & help

 - Make a JavaScript file index.js and call it in the bottom of your index.html page
 - "document" is an special object that contain the HTML element
 - JavaScript has a function fetch() that could be useful, see link below
 - console.log() allow you to display things in the web dev console of the browser

-#### Get data from the server and make form dynamic
+### Get data from the server and make form dynamic

 To get data from the server, you can use fetch (this function is provided in scripts/get_data.js)